Akascape/ShaderToyVid/README.md

 ## Future Development
 - Live Preview is unstable and is not implemented yet.
 (The demo video was just to show the effects)
-- I don't know if buffer support is available in arcade shadertoy, maybe I will try to research more about it in future.
+- I guess there is buffer support in the arcade shadertoy but I can't find any example usage/guide.
 - Any advice or pull requests are welcomed.

 Please Note: This project is released under MIT license **without any warranty**!